coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 }
 ```

-The configuration of any services starts with the call to `DefineStatefulService(...)` or `DefineStatelessService(...)` method.
-The method access a delegate with single argument: `serviceBuilder`.
+The configuration of any service starts by calling `DefineStatefulService(...)` or `DefineStatelessService(...)` method.
+The method accepts a delegate with single argument: `serviceBuilder`.

 ``` csharp
 private static void Main(string[] args)